barryclark/jekyll-now/_posts/2018-08-04-Data-Cleaning.md

 During this cleaning I discover the Caifornia Deparment of Education (CDE) doesn't keep track of closed schools after some time.
 Since 1981, over 1000 schools have been forgotten.
 If you look at the national data, it is even worse.
 This seems a shame for people who attended those forgotten schools.

 I was able to recover over 95% of these missing schools.
-The resulting dataset is publicly available for other analysts on Tableau and Kaggle.
+The resulting dataset is publicly available for other analysts on Tableau.

 I recently read a helpful [article by John Sullivan](https://www.kdnuggets.com/2018/06/5-data-science-projects-hired.html) on skills to showcase for a career in data science.
 He describes data cleaning as requiring these skills: